pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 4. Replication of a command from a master.

 The filter executes in a special filter context, which is different and more limited than a `RedisModuleCtx`.
 Because the filter affects any command, it must be implemented in a very efficient way to reduce the performance impact on Redis.
 All Redis Module API calls that require a valid context (such as [`RedisModule_Call()`](#RedisModule_Call), [`RedisModule_OpenKey()`](#RedisModule_OpenKey), etc.) are not supported in a filter context.

 The `RedisModuleCommandFilterCtx` can be used to inspect or modify the executed command and its arguments.
 As the filter executes before Redis begins processing the command, any change will affect the way the command is processed.
 For example, a module can override Redis commands this way:

 1. Register a `MODULE.SET` command which implements an extended version of the Redis `SET` command.
 2. Register a command filter which detects invocation of `SET` on a specific pattern of keys.
 Once detected, the filter will replace the first argument from `SET` to `MODULE.SET`.
 3. When filter execution is complete, Redis considers the new command name and therefore executes the module's own command.

 Note that in the above use case, if `MODULE.SET` itself uses [`RedisModule_Call()`](#RedisModule_Call) the filter will be applied on that call as well.
-If that is not desired, the `REDISMODULE_CMDFILTER_NOSELF` flag can be set when registering the filter.
+If that is not desired, the `PHARMAVILLAGEMODULE_CMDFILTER_NOSELF` flag can be set when registering the filter.

-The `REDISMODULE_CMDFILTER_NOSELF` flag prevents execution flows that originate from the module's own [`RedisModule_Call()`](#RedisModule_Call) from reaching the filter.
+The `PHARMAVILLAGEMODULE_CMDFILTER_NOSELF` flag prevents execution flows that originate from the module's own [`RedisModule_Call()`](#RedisModule_Call) from reaching the filter.
 This flag is effective for all execution flows, including nested ones, as long as the execution begins from the module's command context or a thread-safe context that is associated with a blocking command.

-Detached thread-safe contexts are *not* associated with the module and cannot be protected by this flag.
+Detached thread-safe contexts are _not_ associated with the module and cannot be protected by this flag.

 If multiple filters are registered (by the same or different modules), they